Patrick941/MutliThreading-in-C/PromelaBasics/Notes.md

 ## Basics:
 ### Data Types:
 The valid data types are bit, bool, byte, short, int and unsigned.
 Floats are not a valid date type but can be used in embedded C programs which can be used if assumed to be true by spin.
+### 'do'
-### 'do' is the same as while (not sure if it can only contain conditions as instructions), they are formatted as such:
+This is the same as while C (not sure if it can only contain conditions as instructions), it is formatted as such:
     do
     :: // Instruction 1
     :: // Instruction 2
     :: // Instruction 3
     od
+### 'if'
-### 'if' statements are not functionally identical to C, only one instruction inside the statement can be executed meaning that it two are true then there is no garauntee which of the instructions will execute, the if statement can be formatted as such: (The '->' can be replaced with a ';')
+If statements are not functionally identical to C, only one instruction inside the statement can be executed meaning that it two are true then there is no garauntee which of the instructions will execute, the if statement can be formatted as such: (The '->' can be replaced with a ';')
     if
     :: // Condition 1 -> // Instruction
     :: // Condition 2 -> // Instruction
     :: else -> // Instruction
     fi;
+### Conditional assignments
-### Conditional assignments, this will assign to the first value if true and the second value if false, this can be formatted as such:
+This will assign to the first value if true and the second value if false, this can be formatted as such:
     max = (a > b -> a : b)
+### 'for'
-### 'for' loops can be implemented using the "for.h" library, the syntax is as such:
+For loops can be implemented using the "for.h" library, the syntax is as such:
     for (i, 1, 10)
         sum = sum + i;
     rof(i)
+### 'goto'
-### 'goto' can be used to go to a specific line and can be used to go to specific labels also which are created much like arm assembly.
+Can be used to go to a specific line and can be used to go to specific labels also which are created much like arm assembly.
 They are formatted as such:
     do
-    :: // if something repeat
+    :: if something -> repeat
-    :: // else goto end
+    :: else -> goto end
     od;
     end:
 ## Assertions:
-### Summary: Assertions are statements which are given and will need to be true for the program to continue to execture, an assertion line will have to be run in order for it to be able to terminate a program.
+Assertions are statements which are given and will need to be true for the program to continue to execture, an assertion line will have to be run in order for it to be able to terminate a program.
 When we make an assertion, spin will look to find counter examples to our assertions, It is formatted as such:
     assert(value <= 10)
+### Preconditions
-### Preconditions are not used much in spin as their is rarely an input that is non-deterministic
+Preconditions are not often used in spin as their is rarely an input that is non-deterministic
 ## Concurrency
+### Processes
-### Processes, in promela processes can be defined using: (active means that the process is always active and runs continuously)
+In promela processes can be defined using: (active means that the process is always active and runs continuously)
     active proctype() {
         //some code
     }
+### Atomicity
-### Atomicity, statements in promela are atomic which is the say much like C, each instruction will be executed to its entirety before the next line in this process is executed.
+Statements in promela are atomic which is the same as C, each instruction will be executed to its entirety before the next line in this process is executed.
-### Set of processes, processes which are identical can be declared as sets.
+### Set of processes
+Processes which are identical can be declared as sets.
 They can then be destinguished when in their sets using the _pid variable, the syntax is as such:
     byte n = 0;

     active [2] proctype P() {